alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 Hooray, looks like we're in good shape.
 Time to focus our attention toward the CI/CD layer.

 ### Hooking Into a Build Process

+There are several options in the market for implementing a CI/CD pipeline, and they've edged closer to feature parity among most of them.
+Among the options include:

+- CircleCI
+- Travis
+- Buddy (?)

+None dominate the market, however, like Jenkins<link>.
+And, while it might not be the edgiest contestant in the field, it's something the average developer will undoubtedly run into at work and thus deserves a good understanding.